How to make the most of open plan living with bespoke room dividers

 Open plan designs are typically defined by the reduced number of supporting walls.
 Additional floors are supported by other methods such as hidden steel beams.

-Architects are becoming increasingly savvy at creating the perfect open plan living space.
-Extensions can expand an additional room, or alternatively spaces can be merged such as from a kitchen to dining or living room.
+Architects are becoming increasingly savvy at creating the perfect open-plan living space.
+Extensions can expand an additional room, or alternatively, spaces can be merged, such as from a kitchen to a dining or living room.

-Open plans allow for better air circulation, as there are less walls to block the movement of any breeze or air flow.
+Open plans allow for better air circulation, as there are fewer walls to block the movement of any breeze or airflow.
 The idea is to keep the space as open as possible, so try not to fill the space with extra furniture.

 - Convenience – Perfect as living spaces for families, letting you carry out different tasks, all in the same area.

-- Style – Helping to create more of a more contemporary design, irrespective of the property’s age.
+- Style – Helping to create a more contemporary design, irrespective of the property’s age.

-- Easy to clean – For a start, with less walls, there are less corners to hoover!
+- Easy to clean – For a start, with fewer walls, there are fewer corners to hoover!